 Carlos at Avenida Ipiranga on his visit to São Paulo, Brazil in May 2002.

-Now, let me continue telling the story of how I met Carlos Oliveira at Vem-Q-Tem store on Merchant Street.
-It was owned by a Brazilian old man named simply Coutinho who I had never had the chance to meet.
-It was a shop that catered for Brazilian migrants who lived around the Ironbound and vicinities like Elizabeth, Kerney, Paterson etc. They sold things Brazilians couldn't easily find in the USA, simple pain-killers like Melhoral, contraceptive pills used by Brazilian women - they usually stuck to the old brand-names and weren't comfortable switching over to an American product.
+Now, let me tell you the story of how I met Carlos Oliveira at Vem-Q-Tem store on Merchant Street.
+It was owned by a Brazilian old man named simply Coutinho who I never had the chance to meet.
+The shop catered for Brazilian migrants who lived around in and around the Ironbound like Elizabeth, Kerney, Paterson etc. They sold things Brazilians couldn't easily find in the USA, simple pain-killer pills like Melhoral, contraceptive pills used by Brazilian women - they usually stuck to the old brand-names and weren't comfortable switching over to an American product.
 It's funny how Brazilians are conservative in small measures.
-Coutinho also had a thriving business of hiring out VHS tapes with pre-recorded Brazilian novela-chapters so that patrons would feel better at night when they arrived home from work and instead of watching the news or some sit-com on TV in a language they didn't understand.
-They felt much better imagining they were living in Brazil.
-Brazilians are a very sentimental people.
-Chá-mate and cachaça were also popular items but people coming to return their VHS tapes and get new ones was the bulk of their business.
-At least that was my impression after hanging around in the store for some time.

-It was strange pleasant feeling to be able to be living in the Ironbound again after 23 years.
+It was a strange & pleasant feeling to be able to be living in the Ironbound again after 23 years.
 Especially after all those years in Brazil and Sydney, Australia.
 It was almost like travelling back in a time machine.
 Besides, it felt good to realize my English was so much better than in the 1970s.
 I used to walk all over the Ironbound catching up with the past at every street corner I turned.

-I made a point of going places I had never been before like walking up Wilson Avenue past the Go-go Bar where I had lived in 1971.
-Believe it or not, I had never been to Newark International Airport except once when I flew over to San Francisco in April 1972 when I probably must have taken a cab in Newark to take me there.
-I turned right Jackson Street from Ferry Street and walked crossed the bridge over the Passaic River to Harrison / Kerney, N.J.
-I even made a point of getting as far as Harrison PATH station and got on the train bound to 33rd Street in Manhattan.
-I felt a strange feeling in my gut when I saw the train coming from Newark.
-It reminded me of the times I and Damazio used to take that train in February 1972 to go to 9th Street to take an English course at New York University.
-All the grounds were covered with snow then...
+I turned right from Ferry Street into Jackson Street and walked crossed the bridge over the Passaic River to Harrison-Kerney, N.J.
+I even made a point of getting as far as the Harrison PATH station and got onto the train bound to 33rd Street in Manhattan.
+I felt a strange feeling in my gut when I saw the train arriving from Newark.
+It reminded me of the times I and Damazio used to take that same train in February 1972 to go to 9th Street to take an English course at New York University.
+The ground was covered with snow then...

 I moved into a bedroom next to Rubmelia's.
 That's where she spent most of her time.
 She was probably a pensioner.
 She shared her room with a man many years younger than her named Gordon who she had met in Alaska where she lived a long while.
-In Alaska, Rubmelia ran the same sort of scheme - subletting rooms for males who worked in the oil industry.
+In Alaska, Rubmelia ran the same sort of scheme - she sublet rooms for males who worked in the oil industry.

-Despite having lived in the USA for many decades, Rubmela spoke little English and used to talk to her lover in Spanish even though he was a big American man who had to learn Spanish in order to speak to his mistress.
+Despite having lived in the USA for many decades, Rubmela spoke little English and used to talk to her lover in Spanish even though he was a big American man of Anglo extraction who had to learn Spanish in order to speak to his mistress.
 He worked as a security guard in some large company in Newark.
-Nelly addressed him as 'Gordo' (Fatso) for she couldn't be bothered to pronounce his name properly.
+Nelly addressed him as 'Gordo' (Fatso) for she couldn't be bothered to pronounce his English name properly.
 Rubmela had a ginger cat called Safiro who had been surgically declawed for she had a diabetis condition and could not afford to be scratched for it would take too long to heal.
 I thought that was a heartless thing to do but Rubmelia was not a bad person though.

 Whenever she needed to go to the kitchen where there was a microwave oven she crossed my room which I shared with a Hispanic man who worked night-shift.
 I never saw his face for he slept during the day and worked at night.
 My bed was on one side of this room and his bed was on the opposite side there was a makeshift 'partition' in the middle of the room: a long bed sheet stretched diagonally across.
 It would be hilarious if it weren't ridiculous for it didn't provide any privacy or security to anyone.